MuhammadTanveerAbbas/Apex-VPS/README.md

 ### 🧠 What is it

-**ApexVPS** is a **high performance hosting platform** that combines AI intelligence with lightning-fast infrastructure to deliver VPS, RDP, and Dedicated Server solutions.
+**ApexVPS** is a **high performance hosting platform** that combines AI intelligence with lightning fast infrastructure to deliver VPS, RDP, and Dedicated Server solutions.
 It’s designed for developers, businesses, and entrepreneurs seeking reliability, transparency, and speed all wrapped in a modern, responsive experience.

 ---